Showing posts with label skincare. Show all posts

 It may seem silly to think of drinking Vaseline shooters but we absorb substances transdermally (through the skin) just as we absorb substances via digestion (through the gut) so those chemicals listed on your volumizing shampoo are entering your body one way or another.

-Now I'm not telling you to go and throw out your entire bathroom cupboard and start concocting your own deodorant out of apple cider vinegar, baking prednisone soda and coconut oil (although that would be pretty bad-ass).
+Now I'm not telling you to go and throw out your entire bathroom cupboard and start concocting your own deodorant out of apple cider vinegar, baking soda and coconut oil (although that would be pretty bad-ass).
 And I'm not saying you can never use a cleanser or moisturizer again.
 But it would be wise to reconsider which products you're putting on your skin and whether you can find a safer more natural alternative.

 For example, it is becoming increasingly evident that most sunscreens could be quite harmful.
 A 2014 study by The Environmental Working Group (EWG) found that 75% of the 2000 sunscreens they tested contained potentially toxic and carcinogenic compounds such as oxybenzone, which has been linked to cancer (Kunisue, 2014).
 I suggest downloading the EWG app and only choosing sunscreens that get a safety rating of four or below.